USAFA-ECE/ece281-book/book/ICE/ICE1.md

 - 2x single pole double throw switches.
 - Jumper wires.

-### Collaboration

-For this lab, **work in teams of two**.
-You may seek help from any ECE 281 instructor or authorized online resource, but may not utilize any student other than your partner.
-Documentation is required (you do not need to document work with your partner).
-We expect all code or design work to be your own.

 ## Background

 You will implement the logic of a half adder using transistor-transistor logic (TTL) chips.